Bootleg (TV series): Plot

 The film is about a new political party called the "Good for You" (abbreviated as GFY) which comes into power and bans chocolate.
 Two kids named Smudger Moore and Huntley Hunter want to get their chocolate back.
 They begin by selling bootleg chocolate, and go on to join an underground resistance organization.

 The film climaxes in a huge revolution where people take to the streets.
 They demand that chocolate be brought back, and that the government be overthrown.

 It tells us about how they face ups and downs on their way.

 Media

 Book

 Bootleg was first published as a book written by Alex Shearer and is published by Macmillan Children's Books on 4 July 2003.

 TV series

 The adaptation, commissioned by BBC was made into a three-part series and was first broadcast in the United Kingdom and later in Australia.

 It has won a British Academy of Film and Television Arts Award for Best Children's Drama, with the screenplay written by Paul Smith.

-The TV adaptation features British actors Martin Jarvis, Steven Geller and Gemma Jones.